ricjon/quarterapp/README.md

 ### Cookie

-Tornado uses a hased cookue value for your secure cookies.
+Tornado uses a hased cookie value for your secure cookies.
 Generate and specify your unique hash.

     cookie_secret = "123"